phatgolo/GameTutorial/section4/README.md

     screen.draw.text("Velocity: ({0}, {1})".format(player_velocity.x, player_velocity.y), topleft=(10, 50))
 ```

-▶️ **Run the program and see that it works (press `F5`)**, you should see the force, acceleration and velocity of the player on the screen.
+▶️ **Run the game and see that it works (press `F5`)**, you should see the force, acceleration and velocity of the player on the screen.

 Now, we see the force and velocity changing, but not the acceleration.
 This is because the acceleration is set to zero at the end of the `update` function.
 To fix this, we need to store the acceleration in a variable that we only use for debugging.
 Duplicate the `player_acceleration` definition at the top of your code and name it `player_debug_acceleration`.